dergachev/babelfrog.com/_pages/faq.md

 YOU activate it.
 After you refresh or navigate away, it goes back to hibernation.

+### How is BabelFrog free?

+While Google recently discontinued free access to the [Google Translate API](https://developers.google.com/translate/v2/faq), Chrome extensions are still able to access the public web service that powers [translate.google.com](https://translate.google.com) website and Google Chrome's built-in translation feature.

+### Where can I leave a review for BabelFrog?

+If you like BabelFrog, tell the world by writing a review for it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/babelfrog/jnhmkblbgggfgeebimebebnkhgnagnpj).

 ### Is it open source?

-What self-respecting frog wouldn't want to reproduce?
-Visit [BabelFrog on GitHub](https://github.com/dergachev/babelfrog) to fork the source code, and instructions for running the customized version.
+What self-respecting amphibian wouldn't want to spawn offspring?
+Visit the [GitHub repo](https://github.com/dergachev/babelfrog) to access and customize the source code.

 ### What if I found a bug?

 BabelFrog loves bugs, especially juicy ones with screenshots, URLs, and other details!
-Although we can't guarantee fast response, bug reports should go on the [GitHub issue queue](https://github.com/dergachev/babelfrog/issues).
+Bug reports should go on the [GitHub issue queue](https://github.com/dergachev/babelfrog/issues).
 Pull requests and feature suggestions are welcome, though keep in mind that we're trying to keep the functionality minimal.
 A frog should be just a frog.

 ### What's up with the name?